synw/django-mogo/README.md

 - Base template set using Bootstrap

 ## Install

+Note you will need git and a few libs installed on your system before to install, such as the ones required for Pillow.

   ```bash
 # cd to a dir where you want virtual env and the django project to be installed